adedamola26/data-pipeline-4-online-retail/README.md

 ```

 Similar to the other check tasks, it returns a call on the [check function](https://github.com/adedamola26/data-pipeline-4-online-retail/blob/main/include/soda/check_function.py) and runs in the Soda venv.

-# Result

-Here's a sped-up video recording of the dag run.
-The first X seconds shows there's no data in the destination _include/dataset/_ folder in the root folder, no dataset in the CGS bucket and no data in the data warehouse.

-The next videos show the dashboard made with the "report\_..." tables made with dbt.

 # Endnote